 - 1. In cases in which a general use and a specific use are listed, the specific use shall apply.
 In cases in which a use is not mentioned specifically, the Unit Lighting Power Allowance shall be determined by the building official.
 This determination shall be based upon the most comparable use specified in the table.
 See Section 1512 for exempt areas. - 2.
 The watts per square foot may be increased, by 2% per foot of ceiling height above 20 feet, unless specifically directed otherwise by subsequent footnotes. - 3.
 The watts per square foot of room may be increased by 2% per foot of ceiling height above 12 feet. - 4.
 For all other spaces, such as seating and common areas, use the Unit Lighting Power Allowance for assembly. - 5.
 The watts per square foot of room may be increased by 2% per foot of ceiling height above 9 feet. - 6.
-Includes pump area under canopy. - 7.
-In cases in which a lighting plan is submitted for only a portion of a floor, a Unit Lighting Power Allowance of 1.35 may be used for usable office floor area and 0.80 W/ft2 shall be used for the common areas, which may include elevator space, lobby area and rest rooms.
-Common areas, as herein defined do not include mall concourses. - 8.
-For the fire engine room, the Unit Lighting Power Allowance is 1.00 W/ft. - 9.
-For indoor sport tournament courts with adjacent spectator seating, the Unit Lighting Power Allowance for the court area is 2.60 W/ft. - 10.
-Display window illumination installed within 2 feet of the window, lighting for free-standing display where the lighting moves with the display, and building showcase illumination where the lighting is enclosed within the showcase are exempt.
+See Section 1532 for exterior lighting. - 7.
+For conference rooms and offices less than 150 ft2 with full-height partitions, a Unit Lighting Power Allowance of 1.20 w/ft2 may be used. - 8.
+For the fire engine room, the Unit Lighting Power Allowance is 1.00 W/ft2. - 9.
+For indoor sport tournament courts with adjacent spectator seating, the Unit Lighting Power Allowance for the court area is 2.60 W/ft2. - 10.
+Display window illumination installed within 2 feet of the window, provided that the display window is separated from the retail space by walls or at least three-quarter-height partitions (transparent or opaque) and lighting for free-standing display where the lighting moves with the display are exempt.

-An additional 1.5 W/ft of merchandise display luminaires are exempt provided that they comply with all three of the following:
+An additional 1.5 W/ft2 of merchandise display luminaires are exempt provided that they comply with all three of the following:

-- a. located on ceiling-mounted track or directly on or recessed into the ceiling itself (not on the wall), - b. adjustable in both the horizontal and vertical axes (vertical axis only is acceptable for fluorescent and other fixtures with two points of track attachment), - c. fitted with tungsten halogen, fluorescent or high intensity discharge lamps.
+- a. located on ceiling-mounted track or directly on or recessed into the ceiling itself (not on the wall), - b. adjustable in both the horizontal and vertical axes (vertical axis only is acceptable for fluorescent and other fixtures with two points of track attachment), - c. fitted with LED, tungsten halogen, fluorescent or high intensity discharge lamps.